 DIMENSIONS & PHOTOS

 Floors: Carpeted hallways; vinyl tile/sheet vinyl in bedrooms

-Kitchen Facilities: Two common kitchens, including sink, refrigerator/freezer, & stove/oven.
+Kitchen Facilities: Common kitchen, including sink, refrigerator/freezer, & stove/oven.

-Community Bathroom Cleaning: Bathrooms cleaned daily; Showers cleaned weekly (traditional single rooms).
+Community Bathroom Cleaning: Bathrooms cleaned daily; Showers cleaned weekly.